-All Intercity Transit employees, except for personnel working less than 70 hours per month in five months in a calendar year, participate in the Public Employees' Retirement Systems (PERS) administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
+Intercity Transit employees, full-time and qualifying part-time employees, participate in the Public Employees' Retirement Systems (PERS) administered by the Washington State Department of Retirement Systems, under cost-sharing multipleemployer public employee defined benefit and defined contribution retirement plans.
 The state Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.